kingdeorayom/serking.dev/src/assets/markdown/works/account-manager.md

 I seem to have a hard time remembering my social media and other accounts’ emails, usernames and passwords so I created the app that stores my login credentials and is accessible anywhere given that it is web-based.

-Currently, some of my friends uses the app for storing their other not-so-sensitive accounts.
+Some of my friends uses the app for storing their other not-so-sensitive accounts.

+Currenty, I'm reworking the app using the MERN stack.
+I am also working on a mobile version using React Native.

 **Technology used:**